nicotauchmann/webXR_archaeology/README.md

-# WebXR Project to experience 3D and XR content
+# WebXR Proof of Concept to experience 3D and XR content in your browser
 <img width="1355" height="759" alt="Top_Revenue_by_Category" src="https://github.com/nicotauchmann/webXR/blob/9bdd3946be9afe54d7af7eaa7ceefb6a691892de/Screenshot.jpg"/>